 The purpose of Taproot is to operate a shared-use certified commercial kitchen and food processing facility on Lopez Island, Washington.
 As a cooperative we want to provide local food processors access to a certified commercial kitchen on a nonprofit-basis.
 Our goal is to promote and support local entrepreneurship while fostering connections between food, land stewardship, and the health and economic wellbeing of our community.
 This kitchen is another step in our community’s journey towards a greater food independence.

 It is vitally important that local producers have a place to make their products, and it is fitting that the cost of that facility be shared by many hands.
 This kitchen will benefit all of us, by enabling small businesses to expand, innovate, and flourish.
 We hope to help people create healthy, locally made products that will eventually become an integral part of the food-web of the San Juan Islands.

-We are excited to open the channel between food producers and consumers while creating long term sustainable livelihoods for local families.
-Thanks you!
+We need help setting up this kitchen.
+Once set up and running, users will fund Taproot's day-to-day operations.
+We are excited to open the channel between food producers and consumers while supporting the creation of long-term sustainable livelihoods for local families.